 - 1. Allocate at least \$10 million for older adult falls prevention funding to ACL.
-We can no longer afford to spend over \$50B annually to treat the results of falls when evidence-based programs have been designed to prevent them.
-Sufficient federal investments must be made to make these cost-effective programs available to older Americans at risk. - 2.
+We can no longer afford to spend over \$50 billion annually to treat the results of falls when evidence-based programs have been designed to prevent them.
+Sufficient federal investments must be made to make these cost-effective programs widely available to older Americans at risk across the nation. - 2.
 Ensure the appropriation for CDC is at least \$4 million.
-As the incidence and cost of falls continue to rise, the federal government should make additional investments to expand the engagement of providers in both clinical and community settings to ensure all members of older adults' health care teams have the tools and resources to provide access to clinical and community programs and strategies.
+CDC is working with healthcare systems and providers to encourage them to screen, assess and intervene to reduce fall risk among their older patients.
+They are also working to educate Americans on how they can take simple steps to prevent injuries as they age.
+Additional investments would expand the engagement of providers in both clinical and community settings to ensure all members of older adults' health care teams have the tools and resources to provide access to clinical and community programs and strategies.